• Skip to primary navigation

 -Louise Goring, Progressive Household Club

-• Graham Flour - this is slightly coarser than whole wheat, with a nutty, slightly sweet flavor.
-As a rough substitute for graham flour, use a mixture of all-purpose, wheat bran, and (raw) wheat germ in the following proportions: ⅔ cup (2 ⅘ oz / 84 g) all-purpose, slightly less than ⅓ cup wheat bran (¾ oz / 15 g) and 1 ½ teaspoons wheat germ (2 ½ g)
+• Graham Flour - this flour is slightly coarser than whole wheat, with a nutty, somewhat sweet flavor.
+As a rough substitute for graham flour, use a mixture of all-purpose, wheat bran, and (raw) wheat germ in the following proportions: ⅔ cup (2 ⅘ oz / 84 g) of all-purpose flour, slightly less than ⅓ cup wheat bran (¾ oz / 15 g) and 1 ½ teaspoons wheat germ (2 ½ g).
+Alternatively, use whole wheat flour.

 • Baking soda